 Down with the sickness

-Saturday morning, we went to the Elsa Cafe, the in-house cafe of the resort.
+Saturday morning, we went to Elsa Cafe, the in-house cafe of the resort.
 Things got sorted out that we were served breakfast.
-When the year started, I quit eating pork and beef meat, hence I could only eat the egg in our longsilog breakfast.
+When the year started, I quit eating pork and beef meat, hence I could only eat egg in our longsilog breakfast.
 Having spent the better part of the night going to and fro the toilet, I didn’t have enough energy to get me through the day.
 I had no appetite and I was feeling lightheaded that I couldn’t finish my food.
 When I could no longer bear the nausea, I excused myself from the group and walked back to the cabin.

 The other bloggers went about the day exploring the resort while I stayed in the room sleeping or making frequent trips to the loo.
 My excrement is all liquid.
 No matter how many bananas I ate and how many loperamide I popped, my health didn’t improve.

 It wasn’t until in the afternoon that I was able to get up from the bed.
 I joined Joel to the town for lunch.
 Come night time, my condition worsened.
 I lost count of the times I woke up from sleep to use the restroom.
 The stomach cramps were so painful I almost roused Joel from sleep to accompany me to the hospital.
-The only reason I didn’t bother him is because I knew we won’t be able to get a ride in those hours.
+The only reason I didn’t bother him is that I knew we won’t be able to get a ride in those hours.
 Thus, I endured my pain in silence and prayed that it would be over soon.

 The next day, I didn’t want to eat other than bananas for fear that it would further aggravate my tummy.
 Throughout this whole ordeal, I made sure that I was kept hydrated.
 The thought of taking a long trip back to Manila caused me great apprehension.
 I mean what if I needed to use the toilet somewhere along the way, what happens then?

-I felt deep embarrassment to my companions for not being able to hang out with them during this trip.
+I felt a deep embarrassment to my companions for not being able to hang out with them during this trip.
 I wasn’t able to explore the entire resort and I didn’t have a decent photo of myself.
 Alas, these things happen and there is nothing I could do about it.

 It was not funny at that time but now, I find it humorous that I went all the way to Lucban just to sleep… and to use the toilet.
 As they say, shit happens.